Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB

 Main Differences

-• RGB lighting is available on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB but not available on Nvidia GeForce RTX 5060 Ti 16GB.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB but not available on the Nvidia GeForce RTX 5060 Ti 16GB.

 Specs Comparison